 A company culture cannot be created and maintained by a single person.
 Company culture, by its own definition, is a collective thought process.
 Though it is tempting for a CEO or President to try to shape culture alone, the entire company must be on board and included.

 Zappos, an online shoe store, has also been praised for their corporate culture, which is a reflection of their highly-esteemed customer service.
 Every year, Zappos asks employees to write up how they wish the company culture would develop and progress.

 Establish a sense of community in and out of the office

 One of the best known corporate cultures in the U.S. is Google.
 It is known for allowing employees to set their own hours, buying a dinosaur skeleton that sits outside HQ, afternoon tea, an annual employee ski trip, and more.
-A company that promotes “play time,” happy hour, or even a companywide exercise program allows employees to be confident that they are a part of the company – not just a cog in the machine.
-This collectivity means happier employees and establishes loyalty toward the company.
+A company that promotes play time, happy hour, and a company wide exercise program allows employees to be confident that they are a part of the company – not just a cog in the machine.
+This means happier employees and establishes loyalty toward the company.

 Provide benefits that matter

 Offering benefits beyond the basics might seem impossible to do as a start-up.
 As a new company, you might not be able to offer unlimited sick time, a free health care center, and subsidized child care for working mothers.
 But, there are other ways to provide benefits, such as allowing employees to work from home on certain days, allowing them to bring their dogs to work, or creating a work/life balance.
 Ask your employees to see what will benefit them most, before you make any choices.

 New hires take a leap of faith when they accept a new job.
 They hope that there will be opportunities to learn new things and advance.
 Companies take a leap of faith that their new employees are as driven and experienced as they initially claim.